Training

 loss = optax.softmax_cross_entropy_with_integer_labels(

-logits=logits, species=species
+logits=logits, labels=species

 ).mean()